How to Reach Manaslu Base Camp

 Altitude sickness is a real risk above 3,000 meters, so proper acclimatisation is crucial for handling the Manaslu trek's difficulty effectively.

-Village and Monastery in Manaslu Trek
+Village and Monastery in Manaslu Trek, how to reach manaslu base camp

 Beautiful remote village with Monastery in Manaslu region